 Ask the students how they think the author feels about trash.
 Relate this to how they feel about trash in the classroom and outside the building, around their homes, and in the community.

 Review the definition of a philanthropist (a person who gives time, talent, or treasure or takes action for the common good) and discuss whether the wizard was a philanthropist.
 What action in the story was taken for the common good of the community?

 Tell the students that their first action will be to clean up the mess in the room by sorting the material so that some of it can be recycled.
 Review what it means to recycle.
 Tell them to look at the trash around the room.
 Ask students to raise their hands and tell you what materials the trash is made from (paper, plastic, rubber, wood, metal, and foam).
 As a student identifies a material, make that student responsible for holding the bag or container to collect that material.
 All students will pick up the trash and bring the items to the assigned containers.

 - Ask the students whether they cooperated with one another while picking up the trash in the classroom.
 Then ask if they can think of areas around the school that can benefit from their cooperative efforts for the common good.
 Ask the students how they think the other students will respond when they observe their efforts.

-- Brainstorm (nonmagical) ideas for cleaning up the school and community during this Earth Day Event.
+- Brainstorm (nonmagical) ideas for cleaning up the school and community.